"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 Meloxicam pharmacokinetics have been investigated in subjects with mild and moderate renal impairment.
 Total drug plasma concentrations of meloxicam decreased and total clearance of meloxicam increased with the degree of renal impairment while free AUC values were similar in all groups.
 The higher meloxicam clearance in subjects with renal impairment may be due to increased fraction of unbound meloxicam which is available for hepatic metabolism and subsequent excretion.
 No dosage adjustment is necessary in patients with mild to moderate renal impairment.
 Patients with severe renal impairment have not been adequately studied.
-The use of MOBIC in subjects with severe renal impairment is not recommended [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+The use of MOBIC in subjects with severe renal impairment is not recommended [see DOSAGE AND ADMINISTRATION, WARNINGS AND PRECAUTIONS and Use in Specific Populations].

 Cholestyramine: Pretreatment for four days with cholestyramine significantly increased the clearance of meloxicam by 50%.
 This resulted in a decrease in t½, from 19.2 hours to 12.5 hours, and a 35% reduction in AUC.
 This suggests the existence of a recirculation pathway for meloxicam in the gastrointestinal tract.
 The clinical relevance of this interaction has not been established.